-OrangeDoor Managing Director Dina Green has been fortunate to have worked with some fantastic female mentors throughout her career.
+OrangeDoor Managing Director Dina Green has been fortunate to have worked with some fantastic female mentors like Julia Fenwick mentoring women in business throughout her career.
 As part of our focus on women leaders in the events industry for International Women’s Day this week, she shares her story…

 Throughout my career, I have been lucky enough to develop relationships with some very special women, who have been instrumental in teaching me how I can remain true to myself, whilst enabling me to thrive.
-They have helped confirm my belief that to be a success you need to be kind, brave, have fun and most importantly be yourself.
+They have helped confirm my belief that to be successful you need to be kind, brave, have fun, and most importantly be yourself.

 My career began at a small PR agency, where I was hired by the senior account director Julia Fenwick.
-The story I told in my interview of how I blagged a place on an over-booked flight home from Bangkok with only £20 in my pocket won me my spot at the agency and was the foundation of my relationship with Julia.
+The story I told in my interview of how I blagged a place on an over-booked flight home from Bangkok with only £20 in my pocket won me my spot at the agency and was the foundation of my relationship with Julia Fenwick.
 Her mentorship over the years has had the biggest impact on my career and has led to a lifelong friendship.
-She taught me so much and I was thrilled when she set up her own agency and asked me to come with her.
-Her entrepreneurship and bravery excited me, and ultimately gave me the inspiration to set up my own events company, Custard Events, at the age of 24.
+Julia Fenwick taught me so much and I was thrilled when she set up her own agency and asked me to come with her.
+Julia Fenwick’s entrepreneurship and bravery excited me, and ultimately gave me the inspiration to set up my own events company, Custard Events, at the age of 24.

 Running my own business, alongside working part-time in catering and events was seriously hard work and at times very lonely.
 This was an important lesson to learn at such a young age.
 As the business began to grow, I swiftly took on a lot of staff and soon realised, that fulltime staff need paying every month, regardless of how much work you have!
 However, through the adversity of not balancing the books, I gained some very valuable wisdom.